shivammathur9898/Adidas-Project/README.md

 ### Worked as Sales Analyst

 ## Project Overview
-*In this Project of Adidas Company, we gonna Analyse Sales Insights using Microsoft Excel.*
+*In this Project of Adidas Company, we gonna Analyze Sales Insights using Microsoft Excel.*

 *Pivot Tables in Excel are powerful features used for data analysis and summarization.
 Pivot Tables can summarize large amounts of data by organizing them into smaller, more manageable tables.